How to get your conservatory ready for the festive season

 Winter is all about snuggling up and escaping the cold weather outside, so try and make your conservatory as cosy as possible with warm woollen blankets, comfortable cushions, and accessories and decorations in rich winter colours.
 For the ultimate in warmth and relaxation, why not consider installing a wood burner in your conservatory?
 It’s not as difficult or as expensive as you may think, and what could be cosier than cuddling up under a blanket in front of the flames while the snow comes down outside?

-Using winter plants as decorations is an easy and effective way to add a touch of winter magic to your conservatory.
+Using winter plants as decorations is an easy and effective way to add a touch of winter lorazepam cheap no prescription magic to your conservatory.
 ‘Deck the halls’ with wreaths of holly and ivy, and add sprigs of mistletoe for those all-important Christmas kisses.
 For a touch of sparkle, try spray painting pine cones silver or gold, and for a splash of colour go for traditional potted poinsettia plants.
 And of course, don’t forget the Christmas tree!
 Whether you go for a real tree or a good quality artificial one, it can be the perfect finishing touch to your winter hideaway, especially with some stylishly wrapped presents lying beneath it.

 Use your garden